 - To spread malware: By spoofing the email address, the recipient is more likely to open the email and any attachment that could contain a type of malware like ransomware such as WannaCry.
 This is why anti-malware software and network security are an important part of any cyber security strategy.

-- As part of a man-in-the-middle attack: Cyber criminals may use email spoofing as part of a sophisticated man-in-the-middle attack designed to capture sensitive information or trade secrets from your organization.
+- As part of a man-in-the-middle attack: Cyber criminals may use email spoofing as part of a sophisticated man-in-the-middle attack designed to capture sensitive information or trade secrets from your organization as part of corporate espionage.

 - To gain access to your sensitive information from third-party vendors: Email security must be part of your vendor risk management and third-party risk management framework.
 If your vendors have access to customer data, it's as important for them to prevent email spoofing as it is for you.
 Email spoofing is a third-party risk and fourth-party risk.